coatespt/cursor-twitter/USER_MANUAL.md

 The override approach is preferred as it keeps the main config as the authoritative source and allows easy experimentation without file divergence.
 If you are changing the config code, make sure you ask Cursor to propagate your changes to the other config files so they don't diverge.

 There is no adequate writeup of the meaning of the many config parameters other than the comments in the config files.
 Hopefully one is coming.

+### Not Bumping Into Others With AI
+The AI portion uses a Postgres SQL Database and connects to a locally running Ollama.
+If you want to put your output in a commona database, the extraction program below allows you to name it, so that your batches, clusters, and Tweets don't collide with those of others.

+The process that takes your main program JSON output and puts it into Postgres will take an identifier on the command line and assoicate it with the parameters you ran with (they have to still be current!)
+If you use the same identifier, it will notice and append a number for uniquenes.

 ## Table of Contents